 Collateral required under this contract is 3 times the monthly payment as calculated in Section 5(a).
 In addition, if the Purchaser is not rated investment grade or better by any one the three rating agencies described in Section 17(a), a Guaranty in the amount of 3 times the monthly payment as calculated in Section 5(a) will be required.

 Collateral may be in the form of cash or letter of credit.
-Letters of credit must be from a financial institution rated A- or better Collateral posted in the form of cash will be held on deposit with the District.
+A letters of credit shall be an irrevocable letter of credit issues from a U.S. financial institution, or domestic branch of a foreign bank, with a senior unsecured rating of a least A-, or its equivalent, or better, from two of the three nationally recognized rating agencies.
+If an issuer fails to meet the required criteria, the Purchaser shall replace the letter of credit within three (3) Business Days.
+Letters of credit shall include an auto-renewal clause or an expiration date that is sixty (60) days past the expiration of the Contract.
+Purchaser shall extend or replace a letter of credit at least thirty (30) days prior to any expiration of the letter of credit.
+If a letter of credit expires within thirty (30) days or less, the District may liquidate such letter of credit and hold the cash proceeds as collateral.
+Collateral posted in the form of cash will be held on deposit with the District.
 In the event the collateral is no longer required to satisfy Purchaser’s obligations, it will be returned to Purchaser, with interest earned.
 Deposits will earn interest calculated at the rate for the one-year Treasury Constant Maturity calculated by the U.S. Treasury, as published in the Federal Reserve’s Statistical Release H.15 on last day of each month.
 If the last day of the month falls on a non-Business Day, the District will use the rate posted on the next Business Day.
 Interest will be accrued monthly.

 Events which may trigger the District requesting assurance due to reasonable concern about the Purchaser's creditworthiness, financial responsibility, or performance viability include, but are not limited to, the following: